mmuller88/autobrancherdaily/README.md

 called `auto-brancher-<your repo name>/deploy-key` with the _private_ side of your keypair.
 The public key should be setup with your repository provider, like Github.

+# Limitation

+Unlucky I didn't get the ssh key github connection working.
+So I decided to use the github https url with username and password which gets retrieved from the Secret Manager.

 # Issues and Contributing

 If you have any problems, please open an Issue on Github.
 PRs are always welcome.